sdelamo/sergiodelamo.com/posts/ggx-2015-how-to-create-conference-android-app-with-groovy-and-wordpress.md

 title: GGX London 2015 - How to create conference Android App with Groovy and WordPress?
 date: Dec 14, 2015
-description:  Link to my talk at GGX London 2015 hosted at Skillsmatter.
+summary:  Link to my talk at GGX London 2015 hosted at Skillsmatter.
 eventName: GGX 2015
 eventDate: Dec 14, 2015
 eventLanguage: English